AlectoTheFirst/xcfg/README.md

 ### Reverse Mapping / Callbacks

 Adapters should return an `external_id` for each task (job id, change id, rule uid, etc).
-UCE persists a mapping `(backend, external_id) → (request_id, task_id)` so that:
+xcfg persists a mapping `(backend, external_id) → (request_id, task_id)` so that:

-- Backends can call UCE with async results.
+- Backends can call xcfg with async results.
-- UCE can poll/check status later.
+- xcfg can poll/check status later.
 - Frontends can trace a ServiceNow ticket to vendor-native objects.

 Generic callback endpoint: